hashicorp/terraform/website/guides/core-workflow.html.md

-This guide walks through how each of these three steps plays out in the context of working as an individual practitioner, how they evolve when a team is collaborating on infrastructure, and how Terraform Enterprise enables this workflow to run smoothly for entire organizations.
+This guide walks through how each of these three steps plays out in the context of working as an individual practitioner, how they evolve when a team is collaborating on infrastructure, and how Terraform Cloud enables this workflow to run smoothly for entire organizations.

 ## Working as an Individual Practitioner

 Let's first walk through how these parts fit together as an individual working on infrastructure as code.